 April’s arrival typically means that hens throughout the U.S. are starting to lay eggs again.
 For some chicken-keepers, though, production never wanes over winter thanks to artificial lighting that keeps the girls laying through the darkest months of the year.

 If your hens are looking severely scruffy, with bald patches and places where feathers just can’t seem to stay in, don’t despair.
 They’re not sick, and they definitely don’t need culling.

 This off time begins automatically as daylight decreases.
 Once there are fewer than 14 hours of daylight, egg production diminishes as a hen’s reproductive systems begins to go dormant for the season.

-New feathers, which typically grow back during the layers’ hibernation, are almost immediately subsumed, lost to fuel egg production.
+New feathers, which typically grow back during the layers’ hibernation, become almost immediately subsumed, lost to fuel egg production.
 Hens who lay continuously throughout the year not only end up looking like ragamuffins, they also tend to have a shorter life span than girls who get winter vacations.

-If your hens appear shabby and threadbare, with weak, stubbly feather growth, there is hope.
-First, make absolutely certain that your flock’s diet contains enough protein and calcium to support egg production.
-Adding a protein supplement such as Calf Manna to the hens’ feed will help provide them the nutrients they need to replenish their feathers and overall bodies; switching to a gamebird feed or chick starter—any ration that has a high protein percentage—will also accomplish this.
-Next, let your hens rest over the winter, with only natural lighting in their coops (windows, yes; artificial illumination, no).
-You might have to give up Sunday morning scrambles and, quite possibly, Easter-egg dyeing, but the end result—healthier, happier hens—is well worth the sacrifice.
+Adding a protein supplement such as Calf Manna to the hens’ feed will help provide them the nutrients they need to replenish their feathers and overall bodies.
+Switching to a gamebird feed or chick starter—any ration that has a high protein percentage—will also accomplish this.